- Window and door trim or moulding;

 Resets the width and height to their original values.
 For built-in presets this will reset the profiles to their predetermined sizes, whereas, for custom profile this will set the height and width to match that of the original profile.

-A drop-down containing a wide range of commonly used timber size presets with a width between 38mm and 300mm.
-Use these presets to quickly set the size of the profile.
+A drop-down containing a wide range of commonly used timber size presets, with actual size given in mm (width x height).
+Use these presets to quickly set the size of the selected profile.

 Manually rotate the profile around the pinned gizmo handle.
 Switching the pinned handle will reset rotation.